uier/regex-tutorial/slides.md

 # Regular Expression

-An essential, powerful string processing tool for programmers.
+An essential and powerful string processing tool for programmers.

 <br>
 <br>